omg-community/regular-place-kit/README.md

 For an even better development experience, install the [Fabric mod loader](https://fabricmc.net/use/installer/) and use the AutoReconnect mod to automatically reconnect to the server when you restart it.

-Once you install Fabric, add these dependencies into your mods folder:
+Once you install Fabric, add these dependencies into your mods folder in `%appdata%\.minecraft\mods`:

 - [Fabric API](https://modrinth.com/mod/fabric-api/versions)
 - [Cloth Config API](https://modrinth.com/mod/cloth-config/versions)